ibm-cloud-docs/cis/edge-functions-use-cases.md

 ## Streaming responses
 {: #streaming-responses}

-An edge function script doesn’t need to prepare its entire response body before delivering a Response to `event.respondWith()`.
-Using a TransformStream, it is possible to stream a response body after sending the response’s front matter (i.e., HTTP status line and headers).
+An Edge function script doesn’t need to prepare its entire response body before delivering a Response to `event.respondWith()`.
+Using a TransformStream, it is possible to stream a response body after sending the response’s front matter (for example, HTTP status line and headers).
 This allows us to minimize:

   * The visitor’s time-to-first-byte.
-  * The amount of buffering that must be done in the edge function script.
+  * The amount of buffering that must be done in the Edge function script.

-Minimizing buffering is especially important if you must process or transform response bodies that are larger than the edge function’s memory limit.
+Minimizing buffering is especially important if you must process or transform response bodies that are larger than the Edge function’s memory limit.
 In these cases, streaming is the only feasible implementation strategy.

 The CIS Edge Function service already streams by default wherever possible.
 You only need to use these APIs if you wish to modify the response body in some way, while maintaining streaming behavior.
-If your edge function script only passes subrequest responses back to the client verbatim, without reading their bodies, then its body handling is already optimal, and there is no need for the techniques described here.
+If your Edge function script only passes subrequest responses back to the client verbatim, without reading their bodies, then its body handling is already optimal, and there is no need for the techniques described here.
 {:note}

-### Streaming Pass-Through
+### Streaming pass-through
 {: #streaming-responses-pass-through}

 Here’s a minimal pass-through example to get started.